 This week is all about holiday meals, and today is no exception.
 Beer braised brisket with onion jam is an easy dinner to prepare that can be served for any occasion.
 Although it takes several hours to cook, it is kept in the oven during the entire time, freeing up your hands for other dishes you may want to prepare.
-I personally love anything that is slow braised.
+I personally love anything that is slowly braised.
 The cooking method allows the meat to break down and tenderize while soaking in the flavors of the braising liquid.
-What you end up with is a fall-apart meat that melts in your mouth.
-Now imagine that beef with a sweet and slighty tangy onion jam…drooling yet?
+What you end up with is fall-apart meat that melts in your mouth.
+Now imagine that beef with a sweet and slightly tangy onion jam…drooling yet?
 I know I am and I just ate this meal!

 **Helpful tips and common mistakes

 What is braising exactly?
 It’s a cooking method that combines both dry and moist heat.
 Most often, the item being braised is first seared on the stove top.
 This allows the outside to brown and caramelize.
-It is than finished in the oven in which the meat is slow cooked in a certain amount of liquid.
-Slow cooking the meat at a lower temperature breaks down the connective tissue, resulting in a tender meat.
+It is then finished in the oven in which the meat is slow cooked in a certain amount of liquid.
+Slow cooking the meat at a lower temperature breaks down the connective tissue, resulting in tender meat.
 This also explains why tougher meats are used for braising.
-If you cannot find brisket, substitute with a roast, trip-tip, pork shoulder, or even lamb shanks.
+If you cannot find brisket, substitute with a roast, tri-tip, pork shoulder, or even lamb shanks.

 If you’ll notice, this recipe doesn’t require you to sear the brisket first.
 However, the beef will still darken in color because of the spices being used.

 Exactly four hours later and my roast was ready.
 The meat should easily fall apart without a knife when it is ready.
 The exterior has a golden crust from the spices and from the color of the braising liquid.
 The entire kitchen smells phenomenal and it’s hard to contain my excitement at this point!